PowerScript/GetDataReport/README.md

 ## ABOUT
-Script in PHP+JS for get information of target through a web application, use $_SERVER functions and JS functions for get valuable information.
+Script in PHP+JS for get information of target through a web application, use $_SERVER functions and JS functions for get information of our client.

-for web applications
+# Plugin (WEBApps)
+in some web applications need to collect information from the client to perform tasks with this plugin will be easier to work with the variables you need.

 ```
 <?php